best-hvac-books-reviews-from-amazon

 CHECK PRICE ON AMAZON

-Editor’s Note: Similar to the second level guide the HVAC Level 1 Trainee Guide is a very solid book that will appeal to most students of HVAC/R. It is more of a textbook than a guide with which some people may have an issue with.
+Editor’s Note: Similar to the second-level guide, the HVAC Level 1 Trainee Guide is a very solid book that will appeal to most students of HVAC/R. It is more of a textbook than a guide, with which some people may have an issue.
 We would still recommend it as a good introductory guide to HVAC/R.

 8. Residential Construction Academy HVAC Book Review